spectrocloud/CanvOS/rhel-core-images/README.md

 2. Mirror Kairos framework image (`quay.io/kairos/framework:v2.11.7`) to the internal Container registry.
 Provide image path for the build process by using argument `KAIROS_FRAMEWORK_IMAGE`.

-3. Have the following repostiories synced and available on Red Hat Satellite:
+3. Have the following repositories synced and available on Red Hat Satellite:

 For RHEL9:
 * rhel-9-for-x86_64-appstream-rpms